sgminer-dev/sgminer/doc/FAQ.md

 for dedicated hardware products are better off creating standalone software.

-Q: Will there be Keccak/SHA-3 support?
+Q: Will there be scrypt-jane/Keccak/SHA-3 support?
-A: No, for the same reason as above.
-There is also no reason why this particular piece of software should support all possible algorithms.
-SHA-3 cryptocurrency developers are better off writing independent implementations.
-This also has the side-benefits of eliminating codebase monopoly, and lower maintanance for everybody.
+A: Perhaps eventually, if it can be implemented without code bloat.

 Q: Can you modify the display to include more of one thing in the output and less of another, or can you change the quiet mode or can you add